david-skalka/StarUML-React-Core-Generator/README.md

   </a>
 </p>

-> An extension for StarUML to generate an entire .NET Core React CRUD application from a UML model.
+> An extension for StarUML to generate an entire test driven development ready .NET Core React CRUD application from a UML model.
 Inspired by JHipster and Yellicode bookstore tutorial.
 Simple and modificable for your own technology.

 ### 🏠 [Homepage](https://github.com/david-skalka/StarUML-React-Core-Generator)